EvgeniyaItkina/ProjectJS/README.md

 # My FullStack Journey

-Welcome to my first project after completing 2-month block of a FullStack web development course.
-During this period, I acquired foundational programming languages and skills without any prior knowledge.
+Welcome to my evolving project portfolio following a 5-month intensive block of a FullStack web development course.
+Starting from scratch, I've acquired foundational skills in programming languages and web development technologies.

 ## Technologies Used

-In this journey, I've leveraged a variety of technologies to create web applications:
+Throughout this journey, I've utilized a range of technologies to build various web applications, including:

-- **HTML:** The backbone of web content.
+- **HTML**: The essential building block of web content.
-- **CSS:** For styling and layout.
+- **CSS**: For styling and enhancing layout.
-- **SASS:** Used extensively in the "Galery" project for efficient CSS development.
+- **SASS**: Extensively used in the "Gallery" project for efficient CSS development.
-- **Bootstrap:** Employed in the "Map" project and partially on the main page to enhance layout and design.
+- **Bootstrap**: Applied in the "Map" project and partially on the main page for responsive design.
+- **JavaScript**: Encompassing API requests, DOM manipulation, callback functions, and local storage.
+Also explored the canvas for dynamic web elements.
+- **TypeScript**: Leveraged for adding static type definitions to JavaScript, enhancing code quality and maintainability.
+- **OOP Concepts**: Applied Object-Oriented Programming principles across projects to structure code more efficiently and logically.

-## About the Projects
+## Projects Overview

 ### Main Page

-The main page serves as a showcase for all the projects I've worked on over the past month.
-Among these projects, four were meticulously crafted based on provided design layouts, while the remaining two represent my own creative expressions and the result of diligent independent work.

-One of the highlights of this page is the demonstration of how Bootstrap can be selectively applied to enhance specific parts of a project, contributing to a polished and cohesive user experience.

-This page encapsulates the journey of learning and practical application of web development skills, marking a significant milestone in my FullStack developer journey.
+The main page serves as a showcase for all projects, highlighting my ability to translate design layouts into functional web applications.
+It demonstrates selective Bootstrap application for enhanced user experience.

 ### Project Coffee

-Despite being the simplest of the assigned projects, Project Coffee played a crucial role in my learning journey.
-With guidance from my mentor, I not only initiated the project but also independently refined it to align perfectly with the provided design layout.
-Additionally, I worked extensively to ensure its responsiveness.
+A foundational project that emphasized design alignment and responsiveness, under mentorship guidance.

-### Project Galery
+### Project Gallery

-Project Galery showcases my proficiency in SASS, a powerful CSS preprocessor.
-I've used SASS to streamline the styling process and create a visually appealing gallery.
-It demonstrates my ability to work with advanced CSS techniques..

-In addition to that, I took the design to the next level by adding styles to the images and frames that give the impression of real paintings.
+Demonstrates SASS proficiency for advanced CSS styling, creating a visually appealing image gallery.

 ### Project Map

-In Project Map, I integrated the Bootstrap library to enhance the user interface and provide a smooth user experience.
-Bootstrap's components and responsive design capabilities were instrumental in creating a functional map application.
+Utilizes Bootstrap for UI/UX enhancement in a functional map application.

 ### Project HereNow

-Project HereNow showcases my versatility in web development.
-I've added different styles for various breakpoints in the mobile version, ensuring a seamless and engaging user experience.
+Focuses on mobile responsiveness with various styles for different breakpoints.

 ### Additional Projects

-On my website, you'll also find two additional projects: "Project Cat" and "Project Nurse," which were entirely designed and developed by me.
-These projects showcase my proficiency in web development and encompass various features, including user-triggered animations and keyframes-driven automatic animations.

-### Project "Model"
-In modern web development, there are many scenarios where you need to create target pages where users can view larger images by hovering over certain elements.
-In this project, within a simple and stylish design, I provide a convenient and intuitive solution for adding new images while maintaining a cohesive aesthetic.
+- **Project Cat & Project Nurse**: My original creations, featuring user interaction through animations.
+- **Project Model**: Offers a solution for viewing larger images with a simple, stylish design.

+## Newly Added Projects

+- **Project Screen Builder**: A modular design approach with enhanced HTML knowledge.
+Uses local storage for data management.
+- **Project Clock**: Implements API for real-time information on capital cities and flags, with timezone adjustments.
+- **Project Simon**: Employs asynchronous technology with a unique outcome display upon game loss.
+- **Project Task Manager**: Combines DOM manipulation, local storage, and OOP principles for task management.
+- **Project Calculator**: Utilizes callback functions and switch cases for a functional calculator interface.
+- **Project Snake**: A complex, self-taught project using the canvas, with consideration for mobile responsiveness.

-## What I've Achieved
+## Achievements

-- Developed web applications from scratch.
+- Developed and refined web applications from scratch.
-- Applied responsive design principles for a seamless user experience.
+- Applied responsive design principles across projects for an optimal user experience.
-- Leveraged SASS for efficient and maintainable CSS in Project Galery.
-- Utilized Bootstrap to enhance the layout and styling in Project Map and parts of the main page.
+- Enhanced layout and styling using Bootstrap and SASS.
-- Gained valuable experience in problem-solving and debugging.
-- Demonstrated my commitment to continuous learning and self-improvement.
+- Addressed complex web development scenarios using JavaScript, and the canvas.

 ## Conclusion

-This project reflects not only the technical skills I've acquired but also the dedication and hard work I've put into my web development journey.
-It's just the beginning, and I'm excited to take on more challenging projects and continue honing my skills as a FullStack developer.
+This portfolio not only showcases my technical skills but also my dedication to learning and improving as a FullStack developer.
+I look forward to tackling more challenging projects and continuing my journey in web development.

-Thank you for checking out my project!
+Thank you for exploring my projects!